 Each student is allowed two attempts at the Comprehensive Examination.
-If the second attempt is required, it should occur at the next administration of the exam.
+If the second attempt is required, it should occur at the next administration of the exam, which will be the Friday before the first day of Fall semester.
 Because the student has essentially completed his or her program of study, he or she may take additional elective courses during this time.
-If a student does not pass the examination on the second attempt he or she is not allowed to continue in the program.
+If a student does not pass the examination on the second attempt, he or she is not allowed to continue in the program.